 Virginia can serve as a model for other states looking to reform and modernize their regulatory regimes.

 Government regulation is getting a lot of attention these days.
 During the recent presidential election, both sides laid out competing visions for the role of government.
-And each of the 50 states has also grappled with regulatory issues.
+And all 50 states have also grappled with regulatory issues.

 As these reforms play out, one state stands above the rest.
 In his first year in office, Virginia Governor Glenn Youngkin created an Office of Regulatory Management (ORM) to lead regulatory modernization in the Commonwealth of Virginia.
 He tasked ORM with enhancing transparency and efficiency in both regulation and permitting.
 And he set the ambitious goals of reducing regulatory requirements by 25 percent and achieving a substantial shortening of permit processing times.